-Before you can start planning the intricacies of an eCommerce store, the first thing on your to-do list should be choosing the right platform for your business.
-The foundation you build your website on will play an essential role in the ongoing success of your company, so it’s important to select a platform that will help you achieve both your current and long-term plans.
+Before you start planning the intricacies of an eCommerce store, the first thing on your to-do list should be choosing the right platform for your business.
+The foundation you build your website on will play an essential role in the ongoing success of your company.
+So, it’s important to select a platform that will help you achieve both your current and long-term plans.
+In this article, you’ll get to know the difference between BigCommerce vs Shopify.

-If you’re reading this article, chances are that you’ve narrowed down your options to two of the most highly-rated platforms on the market today: BigCommerce and Shopify.
+You might have narrowed down your options to two of the most highly-rated platforms on the market today: BigCommerce vs Shopify.
 At first glance, they can seem pretty similar.
 They’re both SaaS (Software as a Service) companies, which means that users have to pay a monthly fee to use either platform.
-Furthermore, BigCommerce and Shopify have nearly identical pricing plans for businesses of all sizes, and users of both platforms will be able to:
+Furthermore, both have nearly identical pricing plans for businesses of all sizes.
+Also, users of both platforms will be able to:

 - Add an unlimited number of products.